-Jesus Christ, the second person of the Trinity is eternal God, the Living Word, the King of Kings, and Lord of Lords who became flesh through His supernatural conception by the Holy Spirit and miraculous virgin birth.
+Jesus Christ, the second person of the Trinity, is eternal God, the Living Word, the King of kings, and Lord of lords who became flesh through His supernatural conception by the Holy Spirit and miraculous virgin birth.
 He is completely God and completely man in perfect union.
 He lived a sinless, perfect life and voluntarily atoned for mankind’s sin by dying on the cross as our substitute.
 He therefore, satisfied divine justice and became the author of salvation for all who repent of their sins and place their trust in Him alone for the forgiveness of their sins and the gift of eternal life.
-He arose from the dead in the same body (though glorified) in which He lived and died.
+He arose from the dead in a physical, yet spiritually glorified body.
 He ascended bodily into heaven and sat down at the right hand of God the Father where He ministers as the only mediator between God and man; He continually makes intercession for believers.
 We believe in the imminent return of the Lord Jesus in the air to receive His church and His subsequent personal, visible, bodily return to earth to consummate God’s eternal plan by establishing His worldwide kingdom.

 He is the third person of the Trinity.
 In His ministry, He reveals and glorifies Christ, convicts and draws sinners to Christ, applies the saving work of Christ to men in regeneration, imparts new life to them, continually dwells in them from the point of their spiritual birth and seals them until the day of redemption.
 He is the source and power of all acceptable worship, ministry, and service.
 He is the infallible teacher of God’s infallible Word.
 He seeks to fill us with Christ rather than ourselves or our own experiences.